Pierino Gelmini: Biography

 Pierino Gelmini was born Pietro Gelmini in 1925 in Pozzuolo Martesana, a small community in the Province of Milan, and grew up and studied in his native Lombardy.
 (His official biography records him as a member of the Italian Resistance during the Second World War.)
 He was ordained in the priesthood of the Roman Catholic Church in 1949.
 Gelmini's younger brother, Angelo Gelmini (born 1931), was ordained in 1952 and is well known as Padre Eligio.
-Gelmini transferred to work in Rome in the 1950s where he become the personal secretary of the Argentine cardinal Luic Copello and established himself at the Infernetto, a suburb under Rome Municipio X.
+Gelmini transferred to work in Rome in the 1950s, where he became the personal secretary of the Argentine cardinal Luic Copello and established himself at the Infernetto, a suburb under Rome Municipio X.

 Gelmini's experiences in Rome prompted his creation of the drug rehabilitation group Comunità Incontro (Community Encounter) in Amelia, Italy, where Gelmini purchased an abandoned mill and refurbished it to serve as a community therapy house after a personal encounter with an 18-year-old victim of a drug addiction lying in the middle of a street gutter.
 (In publications, the Comunità Incontro records the 13 February 1963 date of Gelmini's meeting with the young drug addict, Alfredo Nunzi, as the date of its founding, although its first center at the Amelia mill was only opened on 27 September 1979.)

 Italian investigative press reports during the 2000s uncovered that in the 1960s and 1970s Gelmini was investigated for the white-collar charges of bankruptcy fraud and writing bad checks by prosecutors.
 (He was arrested a total of three times between 1960 and 1976.)
 The troubled Gelmini left Italy but ran into similar trouble in South Vietnam, where allegations of foul play involved embezzling from the influential Huế Archbishop Ngô Đình Thục and the widow of Ngô Đình Nhu, the political advisor of the overwhelmingly Buddhist country's Roman Catholic first president Ngo Dinh Diem.
 In Italy, he received a four-year prison sentence for fraud upon his return in 1971.
 Although briefly suspended from his priestly work (cessatio a divinis) during this time, he was forgiven by the Catholic Church and continued working within its hierarchy.
 Such less-than-pleasant facts were not widely publicized in the press at the time and were systematically omitted from all of Gelmini's official biographies.
 Gelmini's last run-in with the law before the filing of sexual abuse charges in the 2000s occurred in 1976, when he was investigated for corruption but acquitted in court in 1977.